uber/crumb/README.md

 Crumb
 =====

-Code's interaction with its external dependencies is usually limited to manual interaction with their public APIs, but sometimes it's convenient to be able to sprinkle in metadata or bread**crumb**s in the source dependency that can be read by consumers.
+Crumb is an annotation processor that exposes a simple and flexible API to breadcrumb
+metadata across compilation boundaries.
+Working with dependencies manually is usually fine, but there's often cases where developers will want to automatically gather and act on information from those dependencies (code generation, gathering metrics, etc).
+Tools like `ServiceLoader` can solve some cases like this, but lack flexibility and can be slow at runtime.

-Crumb is an annotation processor that exposes a simple and flexible API to breadcrumb that information across compilation boundaries.
-The API is a consumer/producer system where extensions can opt in to consuming or producing metadata.
-Crumb will manage this metadata for them (serializing, storing, retrieving, orchestrating the data to appropriate consumers, etc), and extensions can focus on doing whatever it is they need to do!
+This is where Crumb comes in.
+Crumb's API is an annotation-based, consumer/producer system where extensions can opt in to consuming or producing metadata.
+Extensions run at compile-time to produce or consume this metadata, while Crumb's processor manages this metadata for them (serializing, storing, retrieving, orchestrating the data to appropriate consumers, etc).
+This allows developers to propagate arbitrary data across compilation boundaries.

+Some example usages:
+  * Implementing compile-time `ServiceLoader`-style automatic discovery of downstream implementations of an interface
+  * Automatically gathering adapters for model serialization (such as `TypeAdapter`s for json serialization with Gson)
+  * Automatic registration or reporting of experiments in feature libraries
+  * Automatic registration of buildable components in a DI system, such as Dagger modules

+More in-depth examples can be found at the bottom of this README.

 ## Download